qaecology/blogdown-website/content/authors/Elliot Gould/_index.md

 ---
 # Display name
-title: Elliot Gould (they/them)
+title: Elliot Gould (they/them, he/him)

 # Is this the primary user of the site?
 superuser: FALSE

 # Role/position
-role: PhD Candidate and Research Assistant
+role: PhD Candidate and Research Assistant alumni

 # Organizations/Affiliations
 organizations: